Step by step guide to garden waste collections

-Please note: if you subscribed by 14 February you'll get all 17 collections in 2017.
-You can still subscribe to the service and we'll arrange for your collections to start as soon as possible and you'll receive the remaining collections before the scheme ends for the year in November.
+Please note: if you have subscribed before 14 February, you'll get all 17 collections in 2019.
+You can still subscribe after 14 February and we'll arrange for your collections to start as soon as possible and you'll receive the remaining collections before the scheme ends in November.

-The fees are for collections from one garden waste bin.
+The fees are for the collection of one garden waste bin.
 If your property has not previously received the garden waste collection service and you do not have a garden waste bin, we will provide your first bin free of charge.